enormandeau/planets/README.md

 Head over to the
 <a href="http://github.com/enormandeau/github_tutorial" target="_blank">
-Unofficial Introduction to GitHub for Scientists</a>
+Unofficial Introduction to Git and GitHub</a>
 and follow the tutorial step by step.
 The `Planets` repository is used as a template project.
 You will add planets to the `data` folder and modify the `planets.sh` script so that it displays information about the planets.